What is the Corporate Ladder?

 Like technology, there are always new developments in every field, and reading books can help you stay up to date.
-Alternatively, you should never limit yourself to your job title and be willing and eager to take on responsibility even when it is not a part of your job description.
-Your skills and knowledge can help you make a greater impact on the company, allowing you to move up the corporate ladder.
+Alternatively, you should never limit yourself to your job title.
+Be willing and eager to take on responsibility even when it is not a part of your job description.
+Your skills and knowledge can help you make a greater impact on the company, enabling you to move up the corporate ladder.

 2. Get noticed

 Professional recognition is one of the best ways to climb up the corporate ladder.
-While your skills and hard work should speak for themselves, it can often be overlooked, especially, when there are a large number of individuals in the organization.
-Therefore, you need to make the extra effort to stand out in a crowd and get noticed by your employers.
+While your skills and hard work should speak for themselves, they can often be overlooked.
+This is especially true when there are a large number of individuals in the organization.
+Therefore, you need to make the extra effort to stand out in a crowd and get noticed by your employer.
 Here are a few ways to do so: